neicnordic/dcache-endit-provider/README.md

 production on NDGF and what we recommend to use.

-The watching provider uses the least system resources, but should not be used in any situation where performance is of interest.
+The watching provider uses the least system resources, but should not be used in any situation where there is a high rate of recalls.

 The pool must be configured to leave free space for [ENDIT daemons] (pre)staging, leave at least 1 TiB free.
 If you have very large files